Whoever welcomes one such child in my name, welcomes me.

 Godly Play Sunday School

-The Godly Play Sunday school program at the Episcopal Parish of St. Mark & St. Paul on the Mountain is designed for children at least 3 years old through 5th grade.
+The Godly Play Sunday school program at the Episcopal Parish of St. Mark & St. Paul on the Mountain is designed for children at least 3 years old through 4th or 5th grade.
 We also offer a Tuesday morning program for children not yet in school.

 Godly Play helps children to explore their faith through story, to gain religious language and to enhance their spiritual experience though wonder and play.
 Based on Montessori principles and developed using a spiral curriculum, the Godly Play method serves children through early, middle and late childhood and beyond.
 Come join us!